2017–18 All-Ireland Senior Club Hurling Championship: Format

 The two semi-finals are usually played on a Saturday in early February.
-The All-Ireland final is traditionally played in Croke Park on St. Patrick's Day, the 17th of March.
+The All-Ireland Club SHC final is traditionally played at Croke Park on 17 March (St Patrick's Day).

 All matches are knock-out.
 If it's a draw at the end of normal time in the semi-finals or final, two ten minute periods of extra time are played each way.
 If the score is still level at the end of extra time the match is replayed.